How to Write a Science Blog: Step-by-Step Science Blogging Guide

 Photo by Damian Zaleski on Unsplash

 Of course, there are plenty of ways to write a blog.
 Maybe you perform best by working on the structure before getting into deep research, or you want to skip doing illustrations.
 I vary my process depending on the project, so don’t take this as a rigid formula.
-This science blogging guide attempts to provide ideas for you to develop your own system.
+The goal of this science blogging guide is to explain the purpose of a process, and provide a place for you to start.

 1. Research – Preparing to Write a Science Blog